Dave-team/Knowledge-base/Tools.md

   - PDF Expert for a better paid option
 - Epubs: Apple Books
 - Convert PDF to ePub using Calibre or otherwise an online tool
--

-### Annotation and note-taking
-- GoodNotes with Apple Pencil

 ### Automation
 - IFTTT